vb64/telegram.email.notify/docs/en/guide.md

 - private channels and groups are served
 - there is no mark `via @EmailGateBot` in published messages
-- up to 200 publications can be scheduled for a channel or group (10 for free)
+- up to 200 publications can be scheduled for a each channel or group (10 for free)

 The cost of the paid service is one EmailGateBot coin per 30 days for a channel/group.
 The cost of one EmailGateBot internal coin depends on the number of purchased coins.

 From $3 USD when buying one coin to $0.5 USD with a one-time purchase of 100 coins.

+The number of coins you have is displayed on the start screen of the bot.
 Using the `/buycoins` command, you can fund your account with EmailGateBot internal coins.
-The number of coins you have is displayed on the start screen of the bot.
 To view the history of balance changes, you can use the `/coinslog` command.

 ## List of bot commands